 And so I say to you, you are Peter, and upon this rock I will build my church and the gates of the netherworld shall not prevail against it.
 I will give you the keys to the kingdom of heaven.
 Whatever you bind on earth shall be bound in heaven; and whatever you loose on earth shall be loosed in heaven.Matthew 16:18-19

-Beyond any personal commitment you may have with our Heavenly Father, you’ll need to get involved!
-There is so much work to do.
+Beyond any personal commitment you may have with our Heavenly Father, you’ll need to get involved.
+There is so much work to do and we need you!

-You’ll find wonderful opportunities such as The Catholic Daughters of the Americas, Eucharistic Ministry, Youth Ministry, Adoration, Respect for Life, ACTS, waiting for you.
+You’ll find wonderful opportunities like the nationally known The Catholic Daughters of the Americas to established youth groups like EDGE, Life Teen as well as great ministries focused on Parish Vocations, Adoration, Respect for Life, ACTS, Rosary, waiting for you.

-There are also support teams for all that life throws at us: parenting, marriage, etc.
+There are also support teams for all that life throws at us: parenting, marriage, divorce, death, etc.

 Don’t worry.
 You’ll find something that speaks to you, an organization tailored just for you.

 Take your faith to the next level and get past that weekly checklist.
 Get ready to roll up those sleeves and embrace daily Catholic life.